nisaTahsin/SENG350-Project/docs/prompts.md

 Oct.
 19: Confirm whether or not the frontend and backend is connected by a REST architecture

 Oct.
 19: What are the benefits and downsides of using a REST architecture?

+Nov 08: Can you display the class size on my bookings here?

+Nov 08: Could you sort the bookings displayed by date?
+I would like it sorted earliest to latest

+Nov 08: Is this file being used anywhere?

+Nov 09: Can you update the file structure diagram in here to match the current file structure within frontend?

 *Implementation 2